ssmirr/appdev-chapters/continuous-delivery.md

  - `git push` is hopefully clear by now.
  - `heroku` is the name of the remote location that we're pushing code to.
 We have to specify because we're _not_ pushing to the default, which is `origin`, which for us has been GitHub.

-    When we ran the `heroku create my-app-name` command, it did two things:

-    1. Through Heroku's API, it created a Git repository called `my-app-name
-    1. It did a `git remote add
- - `main` says "I want to push the `main` branch to the remote" (regardless of what branch I have checked out right now).
-We usually specify because Heroku only deploys the `main` branch; if you push any other branch to Heroku, it is ignored.
-If you already on `main` then you need not specify.

 ## Create a new pipeline